kaekeshan/kaekeshan.github.io/content/seedbank/gireesh-puthenchery.md

 ---
-title: Gireesh Puthenchery repertoire
+title: Puthenchery Lyrics
-tags: [seed]
+tags: [seed, collection]
 ---
 I'm a fan of Lyricist Gireesh Puthenchery and this is an effort to combine all his lyrics available on public domains.